Who are dream chasers?

 No generation has been so consumed by individual accountability and personal advancement as ours.

-But this has also made us unnecessarily harsh on ourselves and others.
+But this has also made us unnecessarily hard on ourselves and others.

 One of the many ways in which you can have a fulfilling life is to nurture a dream and go about achieving it in the fastest way possible.